getify/You-Dont-Know-JS/get-started/ch1.md

 ## Language Specification

 I mentioned TC39, the technical steering committee that manages JS.
-They are primarily tasked with managing the official specification for the language.
+Their primary task is managing the official specification for the language.
 They meet regularly to vote on any agreed changes, which they then submit to ECMA, the standards organization.

 JS's syntax and behavior are defined in the ES specification.